Managing emails that were sent out through your WordPress website can often be an overwhelming task for many WordPress site owners out there.

-In this blog post, we will be helping you with the process of setting up WordPress email logs for your WordPress site so that you don’t miss out on your workflow.
+In this blog post, we will be helping you with the process of setting up WordPress email logs for your WordPress site.
+So, you don’t miss out on your workflow.

-Visit the link to download and install the WP Mail SMTP plugin on your WordPress installation.
-You can easily go through the help page on the website to get through with the documentation, reference materials, and tutorials for the WP Mail SMTP plugin that will help you set up the email log system in place.
+Download and install the WP Mail SMTP plugin on your WordPress installation.
+You can easily go through the help page on the website to get through with the documentation, reference materials, and tutorials for the WP Mail SMTP plugin.
+It will help you set up the email log system in place.

 Once you have downloaded the plugin and are ready to install it, login to your WordPress site’s dashboard and visit the plugin tab.
 Now go the setting option for the plugin and it is time to configure the plugin for your WordPress site.
 Once activated, you will need to enter the license key to get started.

 In case you don’t have the license key at hand.
 You can visit your account on the WP Mail SMTP website and retrieve the key.